Beverly Hills Cop (franchise): Beverly Hills Cop III (1994)

-Beverly Hills Cop: Axel Foley (2023)
+Beverly Hills Cop: Axel F (2024)

-A fourth installment was initially announced for release in the mid-'90s, under the helm of Murphy's production company, though this never came to fruition.
+A fourth installment was initially announced for release in the mid-1990s, under the helm of Murphy's production company, though this never came to fruition.
 The project was announced once again to be in development in 2006, with Bruckheimer once again serving as producer.
 This changed when Lorenzo di Bonaventura stepped in as producer.
 After various versions of the script had undergone rewrites, Brett Ratner signed on to direct.
 By July 2008, Michael Brandt and Derek Haas were hired as screenwriters to rewrite the existing script.
 After the script was completed, it was decided that the story needed another rewrite.

 By October 2011, the fourth film was shelved in favor of a television series centered around Axel's son, Aaron (Brandon T. Jackson).
 Murphy signed on as producer for the series, citing issues with the script as the reason that the film was not being made.
 In December 2013 after filming a pilot episode, and when CBS passed on a series order, Paramount revived Beverly Hills Cop IV.
 Ratner was once again hired to serve as director, with Murphy reprising the role of Axel.
 By May 2014, Josh Appelbaum and André Nemec were hired to write the screenplay.
 The state of Michigan approved $13.5 million in film incentives, based on an estimated $56.6 million of filmmaker spending in the state.
 The film, intended to be shot in and around Detroit and was estimated to provide jobs for 352 workers, was originally scheduled for a March 25, 2016, release, but was later pulled due to script concerns.